menghaoyu2002/menghaoyu2002/README.md

 ## Hey There :wave:
 My name is Menghao Yu.
 I make silly projects in my free time.

-- :mortar_board: I'm currently a second year computer science student at UofT.
+- :mortar_board: I'm currently a third year computer science student at UofT.
 - :computer: I enjoy learning a bunch of different programming languages.
 My favourites are Python, Kotlin, Javascript, and Golang.
 - :mag: I am currently exploring all the different career paths related to software engineering to find the one I truly love.
 - :floppy_disk: I enjoy tinkering with computer software, and customizing UI's to my liking